vinceanalytics/vince/docs/guide/usage.md

 ## Step 1 -

 There is no step 1.
 Congratulation , you have successful deployed vince.
-What follows after this is just modifying `.env` to your heart's desire the load the env on the shell and run `vince`.
+What follows after this is just modifying `.env` to your heart's desire , load the `.env` file  on the shell and run `vince`.

 Thanks , and Welcome.